jphmrst/PLC/src/plc/vfp/DataProp.lagda.md

 module plc.vfp.DataProp where
 ```

+In the same way that we can state and prove properties about natural
+numbers, we can state and prove properties about other structures.
+In
-In this section we revisit the `List` data type to study its
+this section we revisit the `Pair` and `List` data types to study
-properties.
+their properties.

 ## Imports